TheQuantiser/CustomCH/docs/Main.md

 and 11_3_X series releases.
 The repository may still be placed inside a CMSSW release area under `src/CombineHarvester` alongside `HiggsAnalysis/CombinedLimit` and compiled with `scram b` following the recommendations of the combine developers.
+Job scripts will attempt to set up this environment unless the `--standalone` option is given.

 If you are using this framework for the first time we recommend taking a look through some of the examples below which demonstrate the main features: